Financial Fraud Action UK

 Financial Fraud Action UK (FFA UK) is the name the financial services industry uses to coordinate its fraud prevention activities.

 FFA UK is sponsored by the UK Cards Association for its attempts to prevent fraud on credit and debit cards and the Fraud Control Steering Group on non-cards fraud matters.
-They also work with the Cheque & Credit Clearing Company (C&CCC) to eliminate credit clearing and cheque fraud.
+They also work with the Cheque and Credit Clearing Company (C&CCC) to eliminate credit clearing and cheque fraud.

 The Fraud Control Steering Group is an unincorporated group of retail banking providers in the UK.
 In addition to devising and implementing policies, the association ensures a united industry approach to combating payment, cheque and lending fraud.

-Activity
+Activities

 Financial Fraud Action UK (FFA UK) spearheads the collective fight against fraud in the UK payments industry.
 Working in conjunction with industry partners, government and the police, FFA UK aims to help the public and businesses to protect themselves from financial fraud.
 Activities undertaken by FFA UK include the following: